 If you’re Google Places listing is not Ranked in the 5 Spot in the Local SERP’s, the number of clicks your listing will get falls off dramatically.
 Anything is easy when you know how.
 We know how to create and optimize a Google Places Listing and we’d like to help you do it too!
 It’s really not that hard, so long as you follow a best practices guidelines, pay attention to details, deploy a sound acquisition strategy for obtaining 3rd party Citations and Reviews and make dam sure you don’t violate Google’s TOS!

-How to get Ranked High in Google Places
+How to Get Ranked in the 5 Pack

 Knowing what NOT to do comes in handy.
 We know what NOT to do too.
 Getting Suspended on Google Places can be a Death Wish for getting Local Traffic.